 It’s a condition known as sleep apnea, in which the person may experience pauses in breathing five to 30 times per hour or more during sleep.
 These episodes wake the sleeper as he or she gasps for air.
 It prevents restful sleep and is associated with high blood pressure, arrhythmia, stroke and heart failure.

-Heart disease is the leading cause of death in America, and stroke is the No. 4 cause and a leading cause of disability.
+Heart disease is the leading cause of death in the United States, and stroke is the No. 4 cause and a leading cause of disability.
 High blood pressure is a major risk factor for both.

 “The evidence is very strong for the relationship between sleep apnea and hypertension and cardiovascular disease generally, so people really need to know that,” said Donna Arnett, Ph.D., chair and professor of epidemiology at the School of Public Health at the University of Alabama at Birmingham and the incoming president of the American Heart Association.